leo-klima-agents/contract-security-analysis/README.md

 # then open http://localhost:8000
 ```

-(Opening the file directly via `file://` also works — all calls are CORS-enabled
+(Opening the file directly via `file://` also works: all calls are CORS-enabled
 BlockScout endpoints.)

 ## Deployment